taikedz/watcher-rss/README.md

 watcher-rss
 ===========

-Watch a site and generate an RSS entry on change
+Call a script watching for changes, and generate an RSS entry on change

 When you're trying to follow a site's updates, you generally hope that it would have an RSS feed.
 Sometimes it doesn't.